mjpclab/react-tabber/README.md

 For global variable mode, referencing the '-with-css' bundle file.

 # Properties
+## Behavior Properties
 `tabs`
 Specify tabs you want to render as a tab, should be an array of rendering items, which has property `label` and `page`.
 `label` will be shown on tab label container, which allows user to switch tabs if it is not disabled by property `clickSwitch` or `hoverSwitch`.
 `page` is the content of the tab.

+`activeIndex`
+Specify the initial active(switched) tab index.
+Starting from 0.

+`clickSwitch`
+A boolean value to specify if user can click a label item to switch to that tab page.

+`hoverSwitch`
+A boolean value to specify if user can hover on a label item to switch to that tab page.

+`hoverSwitchDelay`
+Specify how long in milliseconds delay before switching, which is triggered by hover.
+Only available if `hoverSwitch` is true.
+Default value is 0.

+`leaveCancelSwitch`
+A boolean value to specify if the delayed switch should be canceled when user stop hovering a label item within `hoverSwitchDelay` period of time.

+`onSwitch(oldIndex, newIndex)`
+A callback will be invoked when switching tab, current active index is `oldIndex`, and target index is `newIndex`.

+## UI Properties
+### Tab
 `tabContainerClassName`
 Tab container element's class name.
 Default value is 'tab-container';

+### Label
 `labelContainerClassName`
 Label container element's class name.
 Default value is 'label-container';

+`showTopLabelContainer`
+If show label container on top of tab page.
+Default value is true.

+`showBottomLabelContainer`
+If show label container under bottom of tab page.
+Default value is false.

 `topLabelContainerClassName`
 Top Label container element's class name.
 Default value is 'top';